 $nicall.enablewins($false,$false)

-If Microsoft DHCP is in use, DHCP can tell clients to do this:
+If Microsoft DHCP is in use, DHCP can tell clients to do the simple disable, the first item above:

 learn.microsoft.com/en-us/troubleshoot/windows-server/networking/disable-netbios-tcp-ip-using-dhcp